 rehearsal A zero-downtime test that mimics the configuration, application data, storage, and the failover behavior of the resiliency group.

-Rehearsal verifies the ability of the resiliency group to fail over to the recovery data center during a disaster. resiliency domain The logical scope of a Resiliency Platform deployment.
+Rehearsal verifies the ability of the resiliency group to fail over to the recovery data center during a disaster.
+Replication Gateway The Veritas Resiliency Platform component that performs data replication between the source and the target data center. resiliency domain The logical scope of a Resiliency Platform deployment.
 It can extend across multiple data centers. resiliency group The unit of management and control in Veritas Resiliency Platform.
 Related assets are organized into a resiliency group to be managed and monitored as a single entity.
 Resiliency Manager The Veritas Resiliency Platform component that provides resiliency capabilities within a resiliency domain.
-It is composed of loosely coupled services, a distributed data repository, and a management web console. resiliency plan A collection of tasks or operations, along with the relevant assets, which are performed in a predefined sequence. resiliency plan template A template defining the execution sequence of a collection of tasks or operations. take over An activity initiated by a user when the source data center is down due to a disaster and the assets need to be restored at the target data center to provide business continuity. take over tier and the assets need to be restored at the target data center to provide business and the assets need to be restored at the target data center to provide business continuity.Within a virtual business service (VBS), resiliency groups are arranged as tiers.
-Tiers represent the logical dependencies between the resiliency groups and determine the relative order in which operations are performed on the resiliency tier and the assets need to be restored at the target data center to provide business continuity.
-Within a virtual business service (VBS), resiliency groups are arranged as tiers.
+It is composed of loosely coupled services, a distributed data repository, and a management web console. resiliency plan A collection of tasks or operations, along with the relevant assets, which are performed in a predefined sequence. resiliency plan template A template defining the execution sequence of a collection of tasks or operations.
+Resiliency Platform Data Mover Replication host To enable replication using Resiliency Platform Data Mover replication technology, you need to add an asset and prepare it for replication.
+Asset can be a physical machine or a virtual machine. source data center The data center that is normally used for business. take over An activity initiated by a user when the source data center is down due to a disaster and the assets need to be restored at the target data center to provide business continuity. target data center The data center that is used if a disaster scenario occurs. tier Within a virtual business service (VBS), resiliency groups are arranged as tiers.
 Tiers represent the logical dependencies between the resiliency groups and determine the relative order in which operations are performed on the resiliency groups.
-An appliance that includes the operating system environment and the software tier and the assets need to be restored at the target data center to provide business continuity.
-Within a virtual business service (VBS), resiliency groups are arranged as tiers.
-Tiers represent the logical dependencies between the resiliency groups and determine the relative order in which operations are performed on the resiliency groups.
-An appliance that includes the operating system environment and the software application which are deployed together as a virtual machine.
-The Veritas Resiliency Platform virtual appliance is deployed as a virtual machine
+VAIO framework VMware framework consisting of vSphere APIs for I/O Filtering.
+This framework enables Veritas Resiliency Platform to run filters on ESXi servers and intercept any I/O requests from a guest operating system to a virtual disk. virtual appliance An appliance that includes the operating system environment and the software application which are deployed together as a virtual machine.
+The Veritas Resiliency Platform virtual appliance is deployed as a virtual machine and then configured with basic settings and a role (for example, Resiliency Manager).